Water Vapor Imagery

 Now let's carry this idea over to water vapor imagery (refer to the right portion of the above schematic).
 At the wavelengths used for water vapor imagery (between roughly 6 and 7 microns), water vapor very effectively absorbs and emits radiation.
 Another way to think about it is that at a wavelength like 6.7 microns (the sample wavelength used in the schematic), water vapor radiates just like liquid water and ice do at 10.7 microns.
 So, water vapor is an invisible gas at visible wavelengths and longer infrared wavelengths, but it "glows" at wavelengths around 6 to 7 microns.

-In the case above, did you notice that the lowest effective layer that we observed was 19,000 feet?
-That's not uncommon.
-Because emissions from water vapor near the earth's surface are absorbed by water vapor higher up, it's often impossible to detect features at very low altitudes.
-In other words, low clouds (stratus, stratocumulus, nimbostratus, and fair weather cumulus) are rarely observable on water vapor imagery.
 To see what I mean, check out the pair of satellite images below (infrared on the left, water vapor on the right).
 The yellow dot represents Corpus Christi, Texas, which was shrouded in low clouds (gray shading on the infrared image -- check out the meteogram for Corpus Christi).
 Now examine the water vapor image.
-The effective layer resided in middle troposphere as evidenced by the dark shading on the water vapor image (indicating a warm effective layer).
-However, not even a hint of the low clouds can be seen.
+This image uses traditional grayscale, so the dark shading on the water vapor image indicates a warm effective layer located in the middle troposphere.
+However, we can't see even a hint of low clouds!
 In this case, the effective layer (located above the low clouds) absorbed all of the radiation emitted from below, rendering the low clouds undetectable on the water vapor image.
 For another example of low clouds not appearing on water vapor imagery, check out the Case Study section below.

 A comparison of water vapor and IR images for a location along the Texas coast.